Code-Institute-Submissions/AdventureCall/testing/testing.md

 ### On all Listed Devices the following tests were performed:

-Initial testing was completed on a Macbook Pro running Chrome Browser
+Initial testing was completed on a Macbook Pro running Chrome Browser and Samsung S10 phone.

 ### User Stories tests